 Best VPNs for privacy

-Just because you want privacy doesn’t mean you’re willing to sacrifice on speed.
-Thankfully, ExpressVPN offers blazing fast speeds, ideal for streaming and downloading large files.
-It’s also great at unblocking geo-restricted sites like Netflix, Hulu, and Amazon Prime Video.
-You can even use it in China to access the free web.
+ExpressVPN is ideal for streaming and downloading large files.
+It’s also great at unblocking geo-restricted sites like Disney+, Hulu, and Amazon Prime Video.
+You can even use it to browse the internet without restriction in China.

 - Doesn’t log user-identifying data